20+ Places to Get Presidential in the DMV

 From policy advocate to trendsetter and everything in between, this collection of our First Ladies’ contributions should not be missed at the National Museum of American History’s The First Ladies exhibit.

-Free Admission @ George Washington’s Mount Vernon
+Free Admission @ GW’s Mount Vernon

 Lincoln Memorial